spatialthoughts/qgis-tutorials/source/docs/3/river_styling_expressions.rst

 This expression combines the functions ``ramp_color()`` and ``scale_linear()`` to select colors from the spectral color ramp using the range of MAIN_RIV id values.

 10. Click :guilabel:`OK` to exit the dialog.
 At the :guilabel:`Edit Rule` dialog, click on :guilabel:`Data define override` button for :guilabel:`Stroke width` and select :guilabel:`Edit...` on the menu.
+Enter the following expression.
+The expression scales line width based on the upland area of each river segment, with a minimum of 0.01 mm to a maximum of 0.1 mm for rivers with an upland area equal to or larger than 10,000 sqkm.

   .. code-block:: none

      scale_linear("UPLAND_SKM",100,10000,0.01,0.1)

-This expression scales line width based on the upland area of each river segment, with a minimum of 0.01 mm to a maximum of 0.1 mm for rivers with an upland area equal to or larger than 10,000 sqkm.

   .. image:: /static/3/river_styling_expressions/images/10.png
     :align: center